Gujarats/blog/content/blog/neovim-shortcuts/index.md

 \t -> open bookmark window
 \z -> add bookmark to current project
-\g -> add bookmark to all (can be opened from anywhere)
+\g -> add bookmark to all (can be opened from anywhere) shift + tab -> change cursor to other menu
 ```

 #### Git